 Once the entity has determined that the IFRS 15 model applies, the transaction price is based on the contractual entitlement such that expected losses are not treated as variable consideration for revenue recognition purposes (although an expectation of granting a price concession may arise in circumstances of high customer credit risk).
-Instead IFRS 15 requires that an entity would measure credit losses under the financial instruments standards.
-The IASB plans to shortly issue a new section of IFRS 9 'Financial Instruments' that will generally require the immediate recognition of lifetime expected losses on both contract assets and short-term trade receivables.
+Instead IFRS 15 requires an entity to measure credit losses under the financial instruments standards.
+IFRS 9 'Financial Instruments' requires the immediate recognition of lifetime expected losses on both contract assets and short-term trade receivables where credit quality has deteriorated and credit risk is assessed at more than low.